craftercms/docs/source/reference/modules/studio.rst

 """"""""""""""""""""""""""""""
 HTTP Security Response Headers
 """"""""""""""""""""""""""""""
-Properly configured HTTP response headers helps prevent security vulnerabilities like cross-site scripting (XSS), clickjacking, and other common types of attacks.
+Properly configured HTTP response headers help prevent security vulnerabilities like cross-site scripting (XSS), clickjacking, and other common types of attacks.

 HTTP security response headers for Crafter Studio is configured in the **studio-config-override.yaml** under ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml``

-See :ref:`studio-policy-headers` and :ref:`studio-cors` for more information on how to configure HTTPS security response headers.
+See :ref:`studio-policy-headers` and :ref:`studio-cors` for more information on how to configure HTTP security response headers.